timeassassinRG/Generative_AI_Compendium/Data-Analysis-with-python/Readme.md

 - **Evaluate different data models by splitting data into training and testing sets**
 - **Perform polynomial transformation on data sets**

-**Key Tasks**
+### Key Tasks
-1. **Data Import & Cleaning**: Import the housing dataset and handle any missing or inconsistent data.
+1. **Data Import & Cleaning**:
+   - Import the housing dataset and handle missing or inconsistent data using methods covered in Module 2.
-2. **Exploratory Analysis**: Generate summary statistics and visualizations to understand key features.
+2. **Exploratory Analysis**:
+   - Generate summary statistics (mean, median, etc.) and create visualizations (histograms, box plots, scatter plots) for key features.
-3. **Feature Engineering**: Transform, normalize, or encode features as necessary.
+3. **Feature Engineering**:
+   - Transform, normalize, or encode features as necessary.
+Consider binning certain continuous variables or encoding categorical ones.
-4. **Model Building**: Compare multiple regression models (linear, polynomial, ridge).
+4. **Model Building**:
+   - Compare multiple regression models (e.g., Linear, Polynomial, Ridge) and evaluate each model’s performance.
-5. **Model Evaluation**: Use R-squared, MSE, and train-test splits to evaluate model performance.
+5. **Model Evaluation**:
+   - Use R-squared, MSE, and train–test splits (or cross-validation) to assess how well your models generalize.
-6. **Reporting**: Present insights and provide recommendations based on your findings.
+6. **Reporting**:
+   - Present insights in a clear format, detailing how features affect house prices and which model best predicts them.

 ---